tim-schneider/nexus-ansible-collection/CONTRIBUTING.md

 To enable Nexus Pro features during development, you'll have to bring your own license.
 The molecule prepare playbook will look for the environment variable `NEXUS_LICENSE_B64` on the host. i.e your development environment.
 This may be a GitHub Codespace or your system environment variable.

+**Note:** when using the devcontainer, the `NEXUS_LICENSE_B64` environment variable on your local system will be used.
+See .devcontainer/devcontainer.json and https://code.visualstudio.com/remote/advancedcontainers/environment-variables

 To base64 encode your Nexus Pro license file and set it as an environment variable, follow these steps:

 1. **Encode the file**: Use the following command to encode your license file: